-c 1 1 э - т T
+c 1 1 5- т T

-The offering ADSs offered by us ADSs, representing ordinary shares Ordinary shares to be outstanding after this offering ordinary shares (including this offering) ordinary shares represented by the ADSs issued in Option to purchase additional ADSs We intend to grant the underwriter prospectus supplement to purchas s an option for a period of 30-days from the date of this e up to an additional ADSs.
-American Depositary Shares will not be treated as one of our sh the rights of an ADS holder as pro holders and beneficial owners of A ADSs, you should carefully read th American Depositary Shares" and ary share, nominal value DKK 1 per share.
-As an ADS holder you areholders and you will not have shareholder rights.
-You will have i ded in the deposit agreement among us, the depositary and DSs from time to time.
-To better understand the terms of the e section of the accompanying prospectus entitled "Description of the deposit agreement incorporated by reference into the prospectus supplement forms a part.
-Depositary The Bank of New York Mellon Use of proceeds approximately \$161.5 million if the full, after deducting the estimated payable by us, based on an assun price of the ADSs on The Nasdaq net proceeds from this offering to s preparations for TransCon GH, to programs, including TransCon PTI new product candidates including from this offering will be approximately \$140.3 million, or underwriters exercise their option to purchase additional ADSs in inderwriting commissions and estimated offering expenses red public offering price of \$55.81 per ADS, the last reported sale Global Select Market on February 16, 2018.
-We expect to use the upport clinical development, regulatory approval and commercial und development of our other rare disease endocrinology 4 and TransCon CNP, to identify and progress development of n new therapeutic areas, to strengthen our TransCon technology I corporate purposes.
-See "Use of proceeds" for a more complete proceeds from this offering.
-Risk factors nation included in this prospectus supplement for a discussion of refully before deciding to invest in the ADSs.
-Nasdaq Global Select Market symbol "ASND" S 12
+The offering ADSs offered by us 3,947,368 ADSs, representing 3,947,368 ordinary shares Ordinary shares to be outstanding after this offering 40,931,660 ordinary shares (including 3,947,368 ordinary shares represented by the 3,947,368 ADSs issued in this offering) Option to purchase additional ADSs We have granted the underwriters an option for a period of 30-days from the date of this prospectus supplement to purchase up to an additional 592,105 ADSs.
+American Depositary Shares Each ADS will represent one ordinary share, nominal value DKK 1 per share.
+As an ADS holder you will not be treated as one of our shareholders and you will not have shareholder rights.
+You will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.
+To better understand the terms of the ADSs, you should carefully read the section of the accompanying prospectus entitled "Description of American Depositary Shares" and the deposit agreement incorporated by reference into the registration statement of which this prospectus supplement forms a part.
+Depositary The Bank of New York Mellon Use of proceeds We estimate that the net proceeds from this offering will be approximately \$210.8 million, or approximately \$242.5 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting the underwriting commissions and estimated offering expenses payable by us, based on the public offering price of \$57.00 per ADS.
+We expect to use the net proceeds from this offering to support clinical development, regulatory approval and commercial preparations for TransCon GH, to fund development of our other rare disease endocrinology programs, including TransCon PTH and TransCon CNP, to identify and progress development of new product candidates including in new therapeutic areas, to strengthen our TransCon technology and for working capital and general corporate purposes.
+See "Use of proceeds" for a more complete description of the intended use of proceeds from this offering.
+Risk factors See "Risk factors" and other information included in this prospectus supplement for a discussion of factors that you should consider carefully before deciding to invest in the ADSs.
+Nasdaq Global Select Market symbol "ASND"